mfarif/farif.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, Sir Syed University of Engineering and Technology, PK
+* B.S. in Computer Science, Sir Syed University of Engineering and Technology, Pakistan.
-* M.S. in Computational Logic, University of Vienna, AT
+* M.S. in Computational Logic, University of Vienna, Austria.
-* M.S. in Computer Science, University of Dresden, GE
+* M.S. in Computer Science, University of Dresden, Germany.
-* Ph.D in Computer Science, University College Dublin, IR
+* Ph.D in Computer Science, University College Dublin, Ireland.
-* PostDoc. in Computer Science, The University of Iowa, USA
+* PostDoc. in Computer Science, The University of Iowa, United States.

 Work experience
 ======